Do512 Family - What to do in Austin with Kids

 Mozart’s Holiday Light Show

-Marble Falls to open winter ice rink as part of their holiday celebrations.
+Marble Falls winter ice rink

 Marble Falls Annual Walkway of Lights